programs and services

 Culinary Arts Training

 This 13-week program combines classroom and hands-on training, preparing graduates to obtain stable jobs in the high-demand food services industry.
 Apply for culinary arts training.

 Early Childhood Development Program

-An on-site, licensed, 4-star Parent Aware rated and NECPA Nationally Accredited program serves our youngest guests in four classrooms, providing developmentally appropriate curriculum and related assessments, focusing on areas of development and kindergarten readiness that may be adversely affected by homelessness.
+An on-site, licensed, 4-star Parent Aware rated and NECPA Nationally Accredited program serves our youngest guests in four classrooms, providing developmentally appropriate curriculum and related assessments, focusing on areas of development and kindergarten readiness that may be adversely affected by homelessness and other adversities.

 Employment Advocates work with guests to assess their skills and work history, create resumes and cover letters, search for jobs, prepare for interviews, complete job applications, and connect them to job training resources.

 Family Fridays bring families together to enjoy activities such as movies, board games, bingo, monthly birthday parties, or other special events.